nruhm/diarscription/docs/reference/audio/sample-a/gold-reference.md

 15
 00:00:49,323 --> 00:00:55,249
-[SPEAKER_00]: It was, It was break time, but he was the one supposed to be on it,
+[SPEAKER_00]: It was, it was break time, but he was the one supposed to be on it,
 [SPEAKER_01]: Right.
 [SPEAKER_00]: and he was in the bathroom.

 16
 00:00:55,229 --> 00:00:56,417
-[SPEAKER_01]: Do they let him run?
+[SPEAKER_01]: Did they let him run?

 17
 00:00:56,457 --> 00:00:58,894